bldl/array-grouping-impl-tutorial/Modules/Module 9/Module9.md

   var len = ToLength(O.length);
 ```

-If the implementor has strayed from the original specification, meaning simplified or changed the implementation based on their respective environment, this has to be addressed.
+If the implementor has strayed from the original specification, meaning simplified or changed the implementation based on their respective engine, this has to be addressed.
 In a comment above the strayed line write why the implementation was changed from the specification.
 Be short and concise.

 Example of straying from the implementation taken from `ArrayToSorted` in `Array.js`:
 ```js